15 things you MUST do in Madrid in 3 days

 DAY 2.
 PARQUE DEL RETIRO – PALACIO DE CRISTAL - PUERTA DEL SOL – GRAN VÍA – PLAZA DE CIBELES – FLAMENCO SHOW

 DAY 3.
 PRADO MUSEUM – FARO DE MONCLOA – PLAZA MAYOR - MERCADO DE SAN MIGUEL

-The city is not very big, so everything is walking distance, unless you are not very prepared for this, you can always buy 10 metro tickets for 12,30 EUR.
+The city is not very big, so everything is walking distance unless you are not very prepared for this, you can always buy 10 metro tickets for 12,30 EUR.
 The best thing about the tickets is that you can share it with your significant one.
-This is cheaper than buying one ticket every time you need to travel with the public transportation.
+This is cheaper than buying one ticket every time you need to travel by the public transportation.
 I must mention that the metro is very small, compared to other places we have visited, but the metro runs in time, every 3-4 minutes, even during rush hours.